 AIP Informational Forum

 Want to know more about Woodland Park Zoo’s Master’s Program for Educators?
-Attend our informational forum about the Advanced Inquiry Program!
+Attend one of our informational sessions about the Advanced Inquiry Program!
 Join other classroom and informal educators from around Puget Sound to learn more about this Master’s degree opportunity.

 As one of eight national Master Institutions for the AIP, Woodland Park Zoo is excited to offer local Washington educators unique learning experiences on zoo grounds, in natural settings around Washington, and at field conservation sites around the world.
-Based in Woodland Park Zoo’s strong foundation of educator professional development experiences, the Advanced Inquiry Program provides a strong foundation in ecological literacy, skills in inquiry-based learning and principles of field investigation.
+Based in Woodland Park Zoo’s significant experience with educator professional development, the AIP provides a strong foundation in ecological literacy, skills in inquiry-based learning and principles of field investigation.
 Students make local connections, receive individualized mentoring, and share their work at the zoo and in their community.
 Students also join fellow students, AIP faculty, and leaders across the U.S. in web-based learning communities for collaborative research and national inquiry projects.

 If you cannot find the answers to your questions or need additional help please call 206.548.2581 or email firstname.lastname@example.org.